What Your Saliva Says About Your Health

 2. White & Clumpy

 You may have an oral infection.
 The candida albicans fungus can cause a yeast infection in your mouth, which is called “thrush,” Harms says.
 While thrush is rare in healthy adults, people who have diabetes may be especially vulnerable since sugars in the saliva can lead to yeast growth.
-Your doc can prescribe an antifungal medication that you swish in your mouth to clear up the infection.
+Your doctor can prescribe an antifungal medication that you swish in your mouth to clear up the infection.
 (Dry mouth can also cause clumpiness.)

 3. RNA Diagnostics